rmosolgo/batfire/readme.md

 - provides client-side validation on records when being updated or destroyed so that non-creator users can't modify or destroy them (_this should be complemented by Security Rules!_).

 The __`scoped: true`__ option:
 - makes records visible only to the users who created them.
-Behind the scenes, their Firebase URLs are namespaced by `currentUser.uid`.
+Behind the scenes, their Firebase URLs are namespaced by `BatFire/records/scoped/$uid`.
 This way, calling `Model.load` will only load ones that match `currentUser.uid`.
 It's not Fort Knox, though.
 Use a Security Rule to make records read-protected!
 - when a user signs out, the loaded set is cleared.

 # To do